 Two ingredients that have been the subject of debate in the DIY community are distilled water and vodka.
 People have been using them to dilute e-liquid, but with today’s vape gear they have been rendered practically useless.
 Some swear that water helps with flavor, but I can tell you from experience that it will make your vape pop and spit.
 I strongly advise staying away from anything other than VG and PG when it comes to base e-liquid.

 If you’d prefer to get all your DIY supplies in a bundle, there are many kits out there to choose from.
 Most beginner DIY kits will come with all the essentials you need to get started.

 The vast majority of DIY kits are bundled for mixing by volume and will include a variety of syringes along with the essential e-liquid ingredients.
 If you are undecided between weight and volume, buy a starter kit and a scale.
-This way you can give both a try and decide on what’s best for you.
+This way, you can give both a try and decide what’s best for you.
 But even if you have already decided to mix by weight, buying a DIY starter kit wouldn’t hurt.
-Chances are you will end up using all the elements included in the kit in due time.
+Chances are you will end up using all the products included in the kit in due time.

 Storage – Sunlight, heat, and oxygen can have a negative impact on e-juice so keep your homemade juice in a cool dark place.
 And make sure they’re safely out of reach of pets and children.

 Take full advantage of online tools and resources.
 Reddit has many subs dedicated to DIY and e-liquid-recipes.com offers much more than its calculator.
 One of its most useful features is the flavor stash—input your stockpile and ELR will come up with a list of e-juice recipes you can make.